srahman77/databrics/Delta Lake/DeltaLake notes.md

   ![image](https://github.com/user-attachments/assets/ade8d98b-6e84-47ca-8fd6-e84446e0263d)
 * Because not all operations apply (trigger) liquid clustering, Databricks recommends frequently running OPTIMIZE to ensure that all data is efficiently clustered.
 * You can change clustering keys for a table at any time by running an ALTER TABLE command.
 When you change clustering keys, subsequent OPTIMIZE and write operations use the new clustering approach, but existing data is *not rewritten*.
+* The clustering columns are persisted in *AddFile* using the ZCUBE_ZORDER_BY tag to indicate which clustering columns these files are clustered to.
+When picking candidate files, dbricks filter out files with a different set of clustering columns.
+* LC does not allow dropping clustering columns, but users can always do ALTER TABLE CLUSTER BY to move columns out of the clustering columns and then drop them.
 * You can also turn off clustering by setting the keys to NONE, as in the following example: ALTER TABLE table_name CLUSTER BY NONE;
 * Setting cluster keys to NONE does not rewrite data that has already been clustered, but prevents future OPTIMIZE operations from using clustering keys.
 * Limitations: